naoto64/piServoCtl/README.md

 ### Servo

 Control the servo motor using pigpio.
+Use GPIO that supports hardware PWM.

 ### Drive

 Create a car with two rotation servo motors.
+Use GPIO that supports hardware PWM.
-Flip the front and back of the car by swapping left_gpio and right_gpio.
+You can swap the left_gpio and right_gpio to flip the front and back of the car.

 ## License